 With all that context, let’s look at some of the best kitty litter options for each category, based on those I’ve reviewed, popular options on Chewy and Floppycatter recommendations.

-I won’t be recommending any artificially scented litter though.
-They are scented through the use of chemicals that can be harmful to both cats and humans.
+I won’t be recommending any artificially scented litter, though.
+These are scented through the use of chemicals that can be harmful to both cats and humans.
 There is no need to risk it.
 If you want to use a scented litter, make sure it’s natural, but there are other ways you can control odor too, which I’ll cover below.

 Floppycatter Recommendations

-While I have my own favorite cat litter, I don’t assume that only the ones I use are good!
-Which is why I like to ask Floppycatters for their recommendations too.
+While I have my favorite cat litter, I don’t assume that only the ones I use are good!
+This is why I like to ask Floppycatters for their recommendations too.

 Join the conversation on the Floppycats Facebook page.

 One tip was that some people prefer to mix litter together – they’ve just found that this works best for them.
-You need to be careful trying this as different types of litter can become ineffective when mixed, but if it works for you then go for it!
+You must be careful trying this as different types of litter can become ineffective when mixed, but if it works for you, go for it!

 Best Kitty Litter for Multiple Cats

-Choosing the best litter for multiple cats means finding one that is good for a lot of heavy use.
+Choosing the best litter for multiple cats means finding one suitable for heavy use.
 Unlike litter boxes that are only for one cat, these trays will see a lot of traffic throughout the day.

-So, you’ll want to pick one that has good dust control, and that is low tracking.
-Multiple cats digging through a litter box over the course of the day will lead to more dust being kicked up, creating an unhealthier atmosphere, and if you don’t choose a low-tracking litter then your cats will make quite the mess of your home.
+So, you’ll want to pick one that has reasonable dust control and that is low tracking.
+Multiple cats digging through a litter box over the day will kick up more dust, creating an unhealthier atmosphere.
+If you don’t choose a low-tracking litter, your cats will make quite a mess of your home.

-Also you might want one that’s hard clumping, since you don’t want your cats to constantly break apart the clumps left by their brothers and sisters when they use the tray.
+You might want one that’s hard clumping since you don’t want your cats to constantly break apart the clumps left by their brothers and sisters when they use the tray.

-Alternatively, if you have multiple cats that aren’t sharing litter boxes, your priority might just be finding one that’s affordable – after all, the more cats you have, the more litter you’re going to get through, and not everyone’s budget can stretch to a lot of bags of a premium litter.
+Alternatively, suppose you have multiple cats that need to be sharing litter boxes.
+In that case, your priority might be finding one that’s affordable.
+After all, the more cats you have, the more litter you’ll get through, and not everyone’s budget can stretch to a lot of bags of premium litter.

 Scoop Away Unscented